modir/using-laminas-framework-book/version2/docs/appearance.md

 This ensures the same effect is achieved as with @`InlineScript` view helper, but allows for better script readability and automatic syntax checking in NetBeans IDE.

-I> For @`HeadScript` and @`InlineScript` view helpers to work, you should ensure their content I> is echoed in layout view template (look at lines 23 and 62 of *layout.phtml* file).
-If I> you remove those lines from the layout template, the scripts won't be inserted in the I> web page.
+> For @`HeadScript` and @`InlineScript` view helpers to work, you should ensure their content
+> is echoed in layout view template (look at lines 23 and 62 of *layout.phtml* file).
+If
+> you remove those lines from the layout template, the scripts won't be inserted in the
+> web page.

 ### Example